atomicdata-dev/atomic-data-docs/src/core/serialization.md

 Atomic Data is not necessarily bound to a single serialization format.
 It's fundamentally a data model, and that's an important distinction to make.
+It can be serialized in different ways, but there is only one required: `JSON-AD`.

 ## JSON-AD

-However, it's recommended to use [`JSON-AD`](json-ad.md) (more about that on the next page), which is specifically designed to be a simple, complete and performant format for Atomic Data.
+[`JSON-AD`](json-ad.md) (more about that on the next page) is specifically designed to be a simple, complete and performant format for Atomic Data.

 ```json
 {